 The Company evaluates expected credit losses by considering factors such as historical experience, market data, issuer-specific factors, and current economic conditions.
 Expected credit losses on available-for-sale debt securities are recognized in other income, net in the condensed consolidated statements of operations, and any remaining unrealized losses, net of taxes, are reported as a component of accumulated other comprehensive loss.
-The Company did not recognize any credit losses on its available-for-sale securities during the three months ended March 31, 2020 and there were no impairment charges for unrealized losses in the periods presented.
+The Company did not recognize any credit losses on its available-for-sale securities during the three and six months ended June 30, 2020 and there were no impairment charges for unrealized losses in the periods presented.

-The cost of available-for-sale securities sold is based on the specific-identification method.
-Realized gains and losses are included in earnings, and are derived for specific-identification method for determining the costs of investments sold.
+The cost of available-for-sale securities sold is based on the specific-identification method and realized gains and losses are included in earnings.
 Amortization of premiums and accretion of discounts are reported as a component of other income, net.